daijingz/Jingze_Portfolio/README.md

 # Jingze Portfolio Website Project
-Jingze's Portfolio website (A part of the front-end projects)
+Jingze's Portfolio website (A part of the [front-end project family](https://github.com/daijingz/Frontend_Applications))

 All files are stored in the `Jingze_Portfolio` repository.